Agricultural Holdings Act 1948

 The Agricultural Holdings Act 1948 (11 & 12 Geo.
 6. c.
-63) was an Act of the Parliament of the United Kingdom passed by the Labour government of Prime Minister Clement Attlee.
+63) was an act of the Parliament of the United Kingdom passed by the Labour government of Prime Minister Clement Attlee that consolidated.
 It provided tenant farmers with security of tenure for life.

+Provisions

+Repealed enactments

+Section 98 of the act repealed 11 enactments, listed in the eighth schedule to the act.